chgeyer

 Assistant Professor

 Charlie Geyer (Ph.D.
-Vanderbilt University, 2019) is an Assistant Professor in the Department of Spanish and Portuguese.
-He specializes in the comparative study of Latin American and Latinx literatures and cultures, with a focus on the intersections of politics and aesthetics in a hemispheric context, including a transnational approach to the study of diasporic Latinx communities in the US.
+Vanderbilt University) is an Assistant Professor in the Department of Spanish and Portuguese.
+He specializes in the comparative study of Latin American and Latinx literatures and cultures, with a focus on Border Studies and the politics and aesthetics of bordering practices in a hemispheric context

-Dr. Geyer’s teaching experience includes courses in both Spanish and Portuguese language, as well as various courses related to his research expertise, including “Beauty and Marginality in Contemporary Latin America,” “Borderless Borderlands: Latin American Migrations through Literature and Film,” “Queer Crossings: Latin and Latinx Americas,” and “Introduction to Latinx Studies.”
+Dr. Geyer’s teaching experience includes courses in both Spanish and Portuguese language, as well as various courses related to his research expertise, including “Beauty and Marginality in Contemporary Latin America,” “Borderless Borderlands: Latin American Migrations through Literature and Film,” “Queer Crossings: Latin and Latinx Americas,” and “Latina/o/x Stories.”

 Currently Teaching